Stradus 685-40

 Manufacturer/Distributor: Vortran

-Vortran Laser Technology, Inc. provides laser solutions across the UV to near IR range.
-The Stradus® series, fully compliant with CDRH standards, offers high-performance, circularized laser diode modules with integrated optical and temperature regulation, and connectivity via USB and RS-232.
-Frankfurt Laser Company's experienced team is ready to help you find the right laser for your application and work on custom OEM projects to meet unique requirements.
+Vortran Laser Technology, Inc. offers laser solutions from UV through visible to near IR, with the Stradus® line leading the way.
+These fully CDRH-compliant laser diode modules are designed with integrated optical power and temperature regulation, USB and RS-232 connectivity, and user-friendly PC interface software.
+The Frankfurt Laser Company team is equipped to help you choose the right laser and collaborate on custom OEM solutions to meet specific application needs.

 Laser Type: Laser-Diode-Modules